 Structural geology is a branch of geology that studies the three-dimensional distribution of rocks and the geometric relationships between rocks.
 Structural geologists aim to understand the processes that result in the complex geological features we see on Earth today.
 In this lab, we will explore the foundational aspects of structural geology and how geological maps are used to display structural geological information.
-We will use to introduce the concepts in this section.
+We will use block models to introduce the concepts in this section.
 Block models provide a useful tool for visualizing geology in three dimensions.
 The top surface of the block represents the surface of the Earth, and the four sides provide four cross-sectional views of the geology in the subsurface.

 Layers of rocks are planar

 In Lab 5 we discussed how sedimentary rocks form layers as sediments are deposited over time and are eventually lithified into rock.
-Many sedimentary rocks, and some igneous rocks like those formed from lava flows, form layers.
+Many sedimentary rocks, and some igneous rocks like those formed from lava flows, form planar layers.
 A planar layer has flat surfaces above and below it, just like the hard front and back covers of a hardcover textbook.
-The planar surface between two different layers of rock is called a .
+The planar surface between two different layers of rock is called a contact.
 In the figures below, the black lines represent the contacts between planar layers of rocks.An important note: planar does not mean horizontal.
-For example, both figures 9.1.1 and 9.1.2 show layers of rock, called (plural) or (singular), that are planar.
+For example, both figures 9.1.1 and 9.1.2 show layers of rock, called strata (plural) or stratum (singular), that are planar.
 In Figure 9.1.1, these strata and the contacts between them are horizontal, but in Figure 9.1.2 the strata and the contacts are tilted or inclined.
 Recall that in Lab 7 we discussed how the principles of stratigraphy are used to determine relative age.

 Describing the attitude of a plane: Dip and dip direction